-- a.
-Application form
+- 1. Application form

-- b.
-Legal description
+- 2. Legal description

-- c.
-Location map
+- 3. Location map

-- d.
-Sketch plan showing dimensions of the lot or parcel, location of existing and proposed structures, set-backs, parking, and where

-- appropriate, height or size of structures.

-- e.
-For construction of a new single family detached dwelling, a survey prepared, signed, and sealed by a Florida registered land surveyor (if directed by County Commission) - f.
-Tap fee receipt for connection to the public water supply system. - g.
-Wastewater disposal certificate or permit for one of the following: - 1).
-Letter approving on-site wastewater disposal issued by the Calhoun County Health Department or the Department of Environmental Regulation (septic tank); or, - 2).
-Tap fee receipt for connection to an existing public wastewater system (see 3.12.C.1-6). - h.
-When applicable, permits from state and federal agencies including the Water Management District and Army Corps of Engineers for dredge and fill, Water Management District for stormwater management, DOT for access to state highways, and Commission of Trustees of the Internal Improvement Trust Fund for a lease for sovereign submerged land. - i.
+- 4. Sketch plan showing dimensions of the lot or parcel, location of existing and proposed structures, set-backs, parking, and where appropriate, height or size of structures. - For construction of a new single family detached dwelling, a survey prepared, signed, and sealed by a Florida registered land surveyor (if directed by County Commission) - 6.
+Tap fee receipt for connection to the public water supply system. - 7.
+Wastewater disposal certificate or permit for one of the following: - a.
+Letter approving on-site wastewater disposal issued by the Calhoun County Health Department or the Department of Environmental Regulation (septic tank); or, - b.
+Tap fee receipt for connection to an existing public wastewater system (see 3.12.C.1-6). - 8.
+When applicable, permits from state and federal agencies including the Water Management District and Army Corps of Engineers for dredge and fill, Water Management District for stormwater management, DOT for access to state highways, and Commission of Trustees of the Internal Improvement Trust Fund for a lease for sovereign submerged land. - 9.
 When required, two sets of building plans consisting of specifications and drawings to scale of sufficient clarity and detail to indicate the nature and character of the work.
-When required by the Standard (or Southern) Building Code, drawings, specifications, and accompanying data shall be prepared and sealed by an architect or engineer legally registered under the laws of Florida. - j.
-For those developments located in the 100-year flood plain, a topographic map with 1 foot contour intervals shall be provided. - k.
-For land clearing, which is not an adjunct of construction, a plan to re-establish a soil-stabilizing vegetation cover within 14 days of clearing shall be included. - Statement, with supporting documentation as appropriate, that the proposed development satisfactorily addresses the review criteria

-Contained in Section 3.15.00 of this Code.
+When required by the Standard (or Southern) Building Code, drawings, specifications, and accompanying data shall be prepared and sealed by an architect or engineer legally registered under the laws of Florida. - a.
+For those developments located in the 100-year flood plain, a topographic map with 1 foot contour intervals shall be provided. - 10.
+For land clearing, which is not an adjunct of construction, a plan to re-establish a soil-stabilizing vegetation cover within 14 days of clearing shall be included. - 11.
+Statement, with supporting documentation as appropriate, that the proposed development satisfactorily addresses the review criteria contained in Section 3.15.00 of this Code.

-C. Staff Review Procedures: A building permit or approval for site clearing not an adjunct to construction will only be issued if the proposed development conforms to land use district requirements, all other land development requirements of this Land Development Code and the Comprehensive Plan.
+Staff Review Procedures: A building permit or approval for site clearing not an adjunct to construction will only be issued if the proposed development conforms to land use district requirements, all other land development requirements of this Land Development Code and the Comprehensive Plan.
 The following summarized the permit review and approval process.
 The example below includes steps to secure approval for a septic tank as part of the proposed development.
 That portion of the development review process (steps 4 & 5) would be omitted if the applicant does not need to include a septic tank as part of the development plan.